Ph.D. Program Biological Anthropology

 Despite this knowledge, the contemporary focus of human paleontologists, the public, and the media has remained almost exclusively on hominid phylogeny and reconstructing the human "family tree."
 Even with the recent discovery of fossils representing our potentially oldest ancestors, questions more often still focus narrowly on the issues of “who begot whom,” and how each new fossil fits into a “candelabra view” of the human past.

 As a result of emergence of the vast new advances in modern biology, the Kent State faculty regard the human family tree now as merely the framework upon which the evolutionary events that led to human self-realization can be judiciously stationed and reconstructed.
 We believe that only such an innovative, inter-disciplinary approach can ultimately lead to a highly detailed account of our own origins.
 We therefore encourage each Ph.D. student to acquire a broad background and understanding of those disciplines that, when weaved together, holistically account for human evolution.
 These include neurobiology, primate behavior, biodemography and evolutionary theory, developmental biology, human gross structure, and genetics.
-We offer classes and mentoring in these areas as well as encouraging students to take advantage of classes in other departments at KSU (biology, psychology, geology, chemistry, geography).
+We offer classes and mentoring in these areas as well as encouraging students to take advantage of classes in other departments at KSU (biology, psychology, earth sciences, chemistry, geography).